uabrc/uabrc.github.io/docs/index.md

 ## How Can I Follow up on ServiceNow Tickets?

 If you are unable to find a reference or correspondence for your already submitted ServcieNow ticket, you can now visit UAB's [ServiceNow portal](https://uabprod.service-now.com/service_portal) to track and follow up your submitted tickets.
-At the website, click the "Log in" button to sign in with your UAB SSO (Single Sign On).
+At the website, click the "Log in" button to sign in with your UAB SSO (Single Sign On) credentials.

 ![Landing page of ServiceNow Portal with the "Log in" button highlighted](images/servicenow_landing_page.png)